The Intersection of Buddhism, Developmental Science and Holistic Perspectives on Human Development

 Format: Live streaming

-The first section of this module focusses on introducing Buddhist psychology, developmental science and Steinerian views of the nature of reality as the foundation for holistic child development.
+The first section of this module focuses on introducing Buddhist psychology, developmental science and Steinerian/ Waldorf views of the nature of reality as the foundation for holistic child development.
 We examine how we think about our thinking and how we know what we know.
 We look at how, in the attempt to answer these questions, we form the worldview from which we perceive and experience the world.

 We establish the Buddhist view of reality from which to understand the nature of the human being.
 Nature of reality is explained as the two truths: relative truth as the understanding of interdependence, borrowing from Vaibashika, Sautantrika and Chittmatra philosophical schools; and ultimate truth as the understanding of emptiness in Madhyamika.
 This lens provides the philosophical underpinning for the following six modules.